A decay-adjusted spatio-temporal model to account for the impact of mass drug administration on neglected tropical disease prevalence: Applications

 where $m_i$ is the Binomial denominator.
 Hence, similarly to AnPIT, we then average this over the hold out sample as $ \sum_{i=1}^n \text{CRPS}(F_M,y_i)/n. $ The cumulative distribution function $F_{M}$ is not available in closed form; we approximate it using Monte Carlo methods.

 The AnPIT plots in Figure~\ref{fig:anpit_sth} reveal some differences in calibration across the three STH species.
 For ascaris and hookworm, the DAST and S models exhibit similar levels of predictive calibration, while the ST model shows better alignment with the identity reference line, suggesting better calibration.
 In contrast, for trichuris, all three models perform comparably, with AnPIT curves indicating equally well-calibrated predictive models.
 As shown in Table~\ref{tab:crps_sth}, the mean CRPS values for all models and parasites are broadly similar, reflecting comparable overall predictive performance.
 The DAST model achieves nearly indistinguishable scores from the ST and S models, with the exception for hookworm, where the ST model provides a marginal improvement in terms of CRPS.
-Because both AnPIT and CRPS primarily assess probabilistic calibration rather than mechanistic validity or causal interpretability, they may favour models with flexible latent processes (such as ST) even when such models obscure the effect of MDA.
-These scores should therefore be interpreted as complementary to, rather than substitutes for, model considerations grounded in mechanistic plausibility.
+Because both AnPIT and CRPS primarily assess probabilistic calibration, they may favour models with flexible latent processes (such as ST) even when such models obscure the effect of MDA.
+These scores should therefore be interpreted as complementary to, rather than substitutes for, model considerations grounded in epidemiological plausibility.

-Whilst S and ST may, in some cases, offer more accurate interpolation of disease prevalence, the DAST model provides greater interpretability by explicitly linking prevalence trends to mechanistically motivated assumptions about the impact of MDA.
-This makes DAST better suited to programmatic applications, such as quantifying intervention effects or forecasting the likely outcome of future treatment rounds.
+Whilst S and ST may, in some cases, offer more accurate interpolation of disease prevalence, the DAST model provides greater interpretability by explicitly linking prevalence trends to context specific motivated assumptions about the impact of MDA.
+As a result, DAST is better suited for programmatic applications, such as quantifying intervention effects and the impact of repeated treatment rounds.
 However, if the primary objective were limited to spatio-temporal interpolation, in this case study the ST model appears to be the more appropriate for ascaris and hookworm, whereas for trichuris the ST and DAST models deliver equally reliable predictions.
 We shall return to this point in the discussion.